 Even before the year of our lord 2025, one could admire well-designed websites such as gwern.net and steal from their looks whatever one wanted.
 It’s not a particularly difficult art, because nothing is inherently difficult!
 Have taste; materialize that taste; rinse and repeat until your very own dot net has risen from the ground.

 This page documents the “rising from the ground” that went behind croissanthology dot com.
-It’s not the design page per se, which is here or rather will be here, at the time of this writing; that page will be for presenting the philosophy of the site, the exact CoT behind every decision, the bits and pieces laid in full detail so as to be easier to copy.
+It’s not the design page per se, which will be here, at the time of this writing; that page will be for presenting the philosophy of the site, the exact CoT behind every decision, the bits and pieces laid in full detail so as to be easier to copy.
 This article, meanwhile, will be messy: a wonderful bazaar, as many website pages ought to be.

 404 Page

 Admire it here.
 I’m reading Dracula at the time I make this, in no small part because I’m attempting to allocate my downtime to consuming ~most fiction Gwern has written about, i.e. locally Suzanne Delage by Gene Wolf.
-The girl ChatGPT gave me from the prompt looked cute, so there she stands, guardian my 404 page for all eternity.
+The girl ChatGPT gave me from the prompt looked cute, so there she stands, guardian of my 404 page for all eternity.
 The way I coded things up[ˆ1], the 404 page will randomly alternate between several 404 page designs, just like on Gwern.net.
 I like this idea: it makes the website much richer, adds some rabbit holes to fall in, and will make for a pleasant afternoon designing another dozen of these before we’re ready to go.

 But for now, this will suffice; I have other things to do, like designing footnotes.